wesfly/arti_client-example/README.md

 # ```arti_client``` example

-This repo demonstrates how to get the content of a hidden service via tor.
+This repo demonstrates how to get the content of a hidden service via tor using plain HTTP.

 More examples are available [here](https://gitlab.torproject.org/tpo/core/arti/-/tree/main/crates/arti-client/examples).

+When using contacting port 443, you'll probably get a ```400 Bad Request```, because it can only make HTTP requests.
-If you figure out how to use it with HTTPS, please make pull request (me stoopid😅)
+If you figure out how to use it with HTTPS, please make a pull request (me stoopid😅)

 ---